 The Blood Moon of March 3, 2026

-While the rest of the world is sharing their eclipse photos, probably composed when the International Space Station was crossing the moon during maximum eclipse, or, perhaps when it was setting over some dramatic scene, like Joshua Tree National Monument, or the Golden Gate Bridge, I share with you here my humble submission from the back yard.
+While the rest of the world is sharing their eclipse photos, probably composed when the International Space Station was crossing the moon during maximum eclipse, or, perhaps when the Blood Moon was setting over some dramatic scene, like Joshua Tree National Monument, or the Golden Gate Bridge, I share with you here my humble submission from the back yard.

-Yeah, I didn't travel anywhere exotic.
+No, I didn't travel anywhere exotic.
 Nor did I wait to capture the eclipse with an airplane or the ISS passing through the field of view.
-No, my picture is just your run-of-the-mill, totally-eclipsed moon, against its natural background of the ho-hum stars of the constellation Leo.
+My picture is just your run-of-the-mill, totally-eclipsed moon, against its natural background of ho-hum stars in the constellation Leo.

 The morning of March 3rd, here in Tucson, AZ, was balmy.
 Around 56° F. Skies were perfectly clear.
 There was no wind.
 I was looking forward to this eclipse because I haven't shot a lunar eclipse since the partial one we had back on September 17 of 2024.
-Prior to that, I think I have to go back to May 15, 2022, to find the last time a blood-red moon graced the skies over my back yard.
+Prior to that, I think I have to go back to May 15, 2022, to find images from the last time a blood-red moon graced the skies over my back yard.
+Well, there was a Blood Moon on the nights of March 13 and 14, 2025, but we were clouded out for most of it.
+I did get to see (very briefly) the moon during maximum eclipse, but the weather was so bad that I didn't want to set up my telescope to take pictures of it.

-The only snag that I experienced this time was with AI.
-Yeah, the Artificial Intelligence that I relied on to tell me the exact time when I should go out and see the beginning of the penumbral phase of the eclipse.
-The Google version told me that it would start at 1:44 AM, but it was actually an hour later before I could see the penumbral phase.
-I knew I was in trouble when the AI Overview stated that the total eclipse phase would begin at either "3:01 AM or 4:01 AM, depending on the source."
+The only snag that I experienced this time around was with the Artificial Intelligence that I relied on to tell me the exact time when I should go out and see the beginning of the penumbral phase of the eclipse.
+The Google version told me that it would start at 1:44 AM, but the penumbral eclipse didn't actually start until exactly an hour later.
+I should have recognized that I was in trouble when the AI Overview also stated that the total eclipse phase would begin at either "3:01 AM or 4:01 AM, depending on the source."
 Wow!
-I should have skipped the AI Overview and consulted the 2026 Observer's Handbook instead!
+That's quite a range of error!
+It would have been wise for me to skip the AI Overview and consult the 2026 Observer's Handbook instead!

 But that was only a minor glitch.
 I was glad that the AI version was wrong on the "too early" side of the event!
 Waiting another hour didn't bother me.
 On the other hand, had the AI predicted the eclipse too late, causing me to miss it altogether, then I would have been angry!